 OK, maybe not an expert, but it's an outlet, and I need it.
 I'm not opening an artisanal ice cream business any time soon, but my chocolate stout and pretzel ice cream?
 Perfect.

-21. Chocolate Bark
+21 Chocolate Bark

-Key lime coconut chocolate?
+Cookies and Kate is a classic for a reason.
+Plus, kids love dropping their nuts, M&Ms, and raisins into the bark as it cools.
+Big win.
+22 Key Lime Coconut Patties Key lime coconut chocolate?
 Count me in.
 This recipe from perennial favorite Inside BruCrew Life is just begging me to get out my good dark chocolate stash.
+23 Rolo Turtles

 These are in every holiday cookie tray I make because not only are they the easiest to make, they are addictively good.
 And, you can make them in the toaster oven.

-Just a few weeks ago, The Magnolia Bakery's recipe for banana pudding was released, and we all found out that it was easier than we all thought, and we'd been waiting in block-long lines for nothing.
+The Magnolia Bakery's recipe for banana pudding was released, and we all found out that it was easier than we all thought, and we'd been waiting in block-long lines for nothing.
 OK, not nothing, we also love their cupcakes.
+25 Semifreddo